yrpyash22/socila-media-plateform/README.md

 CLOUD_API_KEY=your_api_key
 CLOUD_API_SECRET=your_api_secret
 ```

+---
 ### 3💡 Cloudinary Setup Guide:
-Go to Cloudinary and sign up for a free account.
+1. Go to Cloudinary and sign up for a free
+account.
+2. Once logged in or signup
-Once logged in, obtain your Cloudinary credentials from the dashboard.
+3. Obtain your Cloudinary credentials from the dashboard.
+4.Replace
+- your_cloud_name
+- your_api_key
+- your_api_secret
-Replace your_cloud_name, your_api_key, and your_api_secret in your .env file with your actual keys.
+in your .env file with your actual keys.

 ---

 ### 4. Server-Side Dependencies Hook & Initialization
-Launch your command terminal mapped inside the backend project root folder and execute the sequential lifecycle commands:
+1. Launch your command terminal mapped inside the backend project root folder and execute the sequential lifecycle commands:
+- .../socila-media-plateform>

-# Installs all necessary backend packages (Express, Mongoose, JWT-Decode, etc.)
+2. Installs all necessary backend packages (Express, Mongoose, JWT-Decode, etc.)
+'''
 npm install
+'''

-# Boots up the Node.js server engine
+3. Boots up the Node.js server engine
+'''
 npm start
+'''
---> Upon a clean atomic database handshake, your terminal logs will confirm: Connected Success to LOCAL Database: 127.0.0.1
+--> Upon a clean atomic database handshake, your terminal logs will confirm:
+- Backend service is run: http://localhost:4000
+- Connected Success to LOCAL Database:127.0.0.1

+### 5 Server for Frontend
+- It process is show in README.md file of Frontend folder

 ---
 ## 🗂️ Backend Project Directory Structure